toneloc/tweet-wallet/README.md

 In same terminal:

 ```
-truffle compile  // the word "truffle" being optional in truffle console
+truffle compile  // The word "truffle" being optional in truffle console
 ```

+Then:

 ```
-truffle migrate // the word "truffle" being optional in truffle console
+truffle migrate // The word "truffle" being optional in truffle console
 ```

 In a second terminal: